 I chose to work with the dataset, which contains data row For each question, can it be answered by this dataset?
-Mathat cannot. ake sure you have at least two questions that can be answer ed, and at least one What do you NOTICE?
+Mathat cannot. ake sure you have at least two questions that can be answer red, and at least one What do you NOTICE?
 What do you WONDER?
 Answered by this dataset?
-Yes No Choose two columns to describe below 1), which contains data.
-Example values from this column include: de: 2), which contains column name categori data.
-Example values from this column included laterally and the column in de:
+Yes No Choose two columns to describe below 1), which contains categori data.
+Example values from this column inclu de: 2), which contains categori data.
+Example values from this column inclu de: